bbusse/hbase-exporter/README.md

 The hbase hbck log is parsed to check for inconsistencies.
-The log is produced independently from the exporter with the help a systemd-timer unit and a systemd-hbck-service unit
+The log is produced independently from the exporter with the help of a systemd-timer unit and a systemd-hbck-service unit

 Querying the active namenode requires superuser privileges